OT-CLOUD-KIT/terraform-aws-sns/README.md

 # Terraform AWS SNS Topic Module

-A reusable Terraform module to create and manage **AWS SNS Topics** (Standard or FIFO), with support for:
-- Encryption using KMS
-- Custom delivery & access policies
-- Subscription management (email, SQS, Lambda, etc.)
-- Feedback roles for metrics
-- Tags and naming
-- Fine-grained configuration
+This module provides a reusable and configurable way to create and manage AWS SNS (Simple Notification Service) topics using Terraform.
+It supports both Standard and FIFO topics, KMS encryption, subscription management across various protocols (like Email, Lambda, SQS), and optional feedback roles for detailed delivery metrics.

 ---